hestiaAI/hestialabs-experiences/how-to-create-an-experience.md

 It's made up of **loader options** and **viewer options**.
 The loader options contain the code.
 The viewer options can be changed by the developer who uses this package.
 There are default viewer options in file [src/instagram-viewer.json](packages/packages/experiences/instagram/src/instagram-viewer.json)

-## Running an experience in developement mode
+## Running an experience in development mode

 The experience are run in the project *data-experience*.
 You first need to follow the setup instructions in the  [README](data-experience/README.md)